STOP GUESSING ABOUT YOUR GAME-WRITING CAREER

 Most importantly, they're looking for people who get it: game writing isn't like any other kind of writing.
 The strategies that work for screenwriters or novelists can actually backfire in games.

 What if you could skip the trial-and-error phase entirely?
-What if you could walk into your next interview—or your current job—with the confidence that comes from actually knowing what you're doing?
+What if you could walk into your next interview—or your current studio—with the confidence that comes from deeply understanding how all this works?

-That's exactly what The Narrative Department's Game Writing Masterclass gives you.
+That's exactly what The Narrative Department's Game Writing Masterclass can give you.

-You're in a Zoom call with a narrative director at your dream studio.
-They're walking through their latest project, and you're not just nodding along—you're contributing real insights.
-You understand the constraints they're working with.
+You're in a meeting with your narrative director.
+They're walking through the latest build, and you're not just nodding along—you're building on their ideas and offering new ones.
+You understand the constraints the team is working with.
 You speak their language.

 When they ask, "How would you handle the player onboarding for this?" you don't panic.
-You have frameworks.
 You have answers.
 You belong in this conversation.

 OR MAYBE YOU'RE ALREADY WORKING IN GAMES, BUT NOW:

-Design comes to you with a last-minute change that would normally send you spiraling.
-Instead, you take a breath and think through your options.
+Design comes to you with a last-minute change.
+In the past, that would have sent you spiraling.
+Now, you take a breath and think through your options.
 You know exactly which storytelling principles are non-negotiable and which ones are flexible.
 You handle it with confidence.

 Your teammates stop seeing you as "the writer who doesn't get how games work" and start seeing you as the narrative expert who makes everyone's job easier.

-Here's what becomes possible when you understand how game writing really works:
+Here's what happens when you understand how game writing really works:

-âś“ Most importantly: You stop feeling like you're pretending and start feeling like you belong
+âś“ Most importantly: You stop second-guessing yourself and start trusting your instincts

 That's not wishful thinking.
-That's what happens when you xxxx
+That's what happens when you learn from professional game writers.

 THE NARRATIVE DEPARTMENT'S GAME WRITING MASTERCLASS